|

 values that they have?
 Why isn't the universe an indistinct lump or a

-diffuse fog, void of interesting features?
+diffuse fog, devoid of interesting features?
 Does some kind of necessity

-force the laws of nature to be what they are?
+force the laws of nature to be what they are, or are we just amazingly lucky?

 With the

-back from the realm of biology, and the Evolution-Design debate to more
+back from the realm of biology and from the Evolution-Design debate to

-fundamental aspects of nature.
+fundamental aspects of physical nature.
 The Design argument gains a leg

 up on Darwinism when it forces us to look past the organic phenomena that